cwrichardson/flurdymail/README.md

 once everything is working, you can switch the configuration option, and get real SSL certificates that will be accepted by people's IMAP clients.
 The downside is, it only works if the primary domain for the mail server has DNS hosted in [Route53].
-There is an option to not install SSL certificates, and another to let you put existing certificates in an S3 bucket and install them from there, but neither of those options are tested (and probably don't work).

 SSL certificates are in /etc/pki/dovecot and there are only two in the default letsencrypt style, but the names are slightly different